muraahm/iws-frontend-challenge/README.md

 	- Engineering Low (default: -70 deg C)
 	- Engineering High (default: 70 deg C)
   - Oscillation speed  of raw publisher (default: 0.1 mA/s)

+## Submission steps
+Once you have completed ALL 3 tasks, you can submit your code:
+- Please create a .ZIP file of your project (without the npm dependencies) and upload to any cloud storage that can be shared with us.
+- DO NOT push your work back to this repository.
+- Not required, but helpful if a .git file is included in the zip and shows history of change from the original (does not need to be commited).